nearform/devops/drone-ci/README.md

 }
 ```

-Bear in mind that the identity of that key has to be added to your local `ssh-agent` so Ansible can ssh into the machine without being prompted for password.

 - Setup your github OAuth app by clicking on settings in Github and then OAuth applications.
 In the top right there is a button to register a new application.
 Don't worry about the callback url, we will come back to it later (just enter some random url).

 - Once you finished registering the new Github will provide you with a client ID (displayed in the image above) and a client secret (clicking in the app link).
 Now we need to setup two environment variables with those values that Ansible will read to provision the drone machine: